SO MANY IN THIS PERISHING WORLD ARE JUST RUSHING BLINDLY TO A PLACE THAT THEY DO NOT KNOW WHAT AWAITS.

 To add a little to the above paragraph.
 We have ALL sinned because we are born with a sinful disposition and there are so many who, by reason of guilt and self recrimination, might think 'my sins are so bad God will never forgive me' and I too, have fallen to this lie, which is inflicted by Satan.
 And he is the first liar, he wants to keep you bound so that you believe that you can't or won't be forgiven.
 The sad part of all this is until you come to the knowledge of and believe in Jesus, so many are held captive and bound by Satan unknowingly.
 Well God has made provision for that through the mercy seat in prayer - He delights in mercy whenever we come to Him, broken to be mended.

 We only fail when we don’t recognise and admit we’ve fallen and then don’t plead for forgiveness and it’s not too long before we turn away from Him and it’s Satan who gets the victory and not us.
 The only way you can lose your salvation (and you can) is by rejecting the one who gave it to you.
 And this is about faith - faith is what guards salvation and if you throw faith away by no longer continuing or believing, you are throwing away your salvation.
-Romans 11: 22, 23 is clear.
+Romans 11: 22, 23 is clear and encouraging to read.

 As long as you keep hold of His hand He won’t let go of yours.
 As an analogy, remember when your own children held your hand when they were young, which is a beautiful sight of their trust, they begin to go their own way when they stop holding your hand.
 So encourage them to hold your hand as long as possible.